HardKoreG/chrome_extensions/PopUpsFU/README.md

 <pre>
 Developer's HUB / Changelog

+1.0.5.3
+* holding element-query multi-line string without the use of multiline method.

 1.0.5.2
 + iframes that are the child of ebay domain (and part of its sh!tty "proxy" loading of about:blank iframes).